-- Printing Conditions (Control whether single bands or elements are printed) - Printing Layers (Assign elements to layers and control the printing of the layers via printing conditions) - Pre- and Post-Evaluations (Perform computations which are specific to a certain band) - Invisible Bands (Control special document layout features) - Tray Control (Switch printer trays - even within a print job!)
+- Printing Conditions (These are used to control whether single bands or elements are printed or not.) - Printing Layers (With the help of printing layers you can control the printing of multiple design elements via one single printing condition.) - Pre- and Post-Evaluations (These are used for performing computations which are specific to a certain band.) - Invisible Bands (These are used for controlling special layout features.) - Tray Control (This allows you to switch printer trays - even within a print job!)